AEI ISO Alerts

 System-wide mid-day load shedding measures over the past years have had the effect of pushing the peak hour later into the day, sometimes as late as 5pm to 7pm when commuters return home from work and immediately crank up the AC.
 Commercial spaces feel confident they can avoid the predicted peak just by going into the standard end-of-day setback mode.
 But we've seen cases where the peak for the day comes earlier than predicted and voila, the commercial space is caught running at full tilt at the same time the grid is peaking.
 If it so happens that ISO calls the annual hour on that day, that facility is now stuck with a very high ICAP tag that will cost them dearly for the entirety of the next fiscal year.

-A facility's installed capacity "ICAP" tag - the coincident demand of the facility at the time of the ISO peak annual hour - is multiplied against the capacity charge rates set by the ISO.
-In FY17/18 for ISO New England that rate is $15.00/kW, and for FY18/19 it will be $9.55/kW.
-Depending on whether there are commodity contracts in place to blend or hide this charge, the facility may be paying $15.00 for each kW of their ICAP each and every month.
-So while an ICAP tag is assigned to a facility based on a single hour in the year, it's the gift that keeps on giving - in the form of higher demand charges on every monthly bill through the year.
+A facility's installed capacity "ICAP" tag - the coincident demand of the facility at the time of the ISO peak annual hour (or collection of hours in some regions) - is multiplied against the capacity charge rates set by the ISO.
+In FY17/18 for ISO New England that rate was $15.00/kW-month, and for FY18/19 it was $9.55/kW-month.
+Depending on whether there are commodity contracts in place to blend or hide this charge, the facility subject to capacity charges would have paid $15.00 for each kW of their ICAP tag each and every month for all twelve months from June 2017 through May 2018.
+So while an ICAP tag is assigned to a facility based on a single hour in the year, it's the gift that keeps on giving - in the form of higher demand charges on every monthly bill in the subsequent year.
 And by gift, we mean your gift to your utility.

 How it Works